Inverse Spectral Problems for Collapsing Manifolds I: Uniqueness and Stability: Introduction

-We consider the following generalization of the Gel'fand inverse problem, \cite{Gel} \begin{problem} Let PHD of two smooth, compact, connected Riemannian manifolds $(M, p)$ and $(M', p')$ coincide, i.e. satisfy (\ref{000.5}).
-Are these manifolds isometric? \end{problem}
+We consider the following generalization of Gel'fand's inverse problem \cite{Gel}. \begin{problem} {\rm Suppose that the pointwise heat data \eqref{intro-PHD} of two connected, closed, smooth, pointed Riemannian manifolds $(M, p)$ and $(M', p')$ coincide, i.e., for some $r>0$,

-The positive answer to this question is given in \cite{KK_98,KKL,KrKuLa}, see also.
-Our plan is to analyse the stability of the solution of this problem using the Boundary Control method, see e.g. \cite{Bel, KL_ala,KKL}.